IAMSSROBINSON/C/02_storing_variable_values/24_inputting_variable_values/notes.md

 ### Computer memory
 The computers memory is like a long row of slots each with a unique address (in hexadecimal value) with each unique address slot containing data stored at this address.
-The format specifier for an allocated address is "%p".
+The format specifier for an allocated address is "%p" and when printing the memory address of data stored in a variable you still precede the variable name with &variableName.

 <br>

 ### Tips
-The scanf function stops taking an input when a space is entered.
+The scanf function stops taking each input when a space is entered.
 You can take more than one input in the same function by providing multiple format specifiers in an individual double quote separated by a space as `&` the multiple variableNames for the addressof storage separated by commas.